 But Lewis Hamilton capitalised on Ferrari’s ability to find new ways to shoot themselves in the foot – this time through Vettel’s retirement and the ensuing virtual safety car – to stop cheaply under the VSC and get ahead of Leclerc.

 The decision to start on more durable rubber thus paying dividends as it left Hamilton and Merc with more strategic options than their rivals.
-Given Ferrari’s recent pace advantage, team boss Toto Wolff will be delighted to see that his team still have the operational and strategic tools to best their rivals.
+Given Ferrari’s recent pace advantage, team boss Toto Wolff will be delighted to see that his team still have the operational and strategic tools to best their rivals and to aid their chances.
 And in Hamilton they still have the driver best equipped to turn opportunity into results.

 Bottas: A broken man